 So do consider getting a professional email address at your domain.

-And G Suite is my favorite tool for this!
+And Google Workspace (formerly G Suite) is my favorite tool for this!

 Here are the steps I took when creating a business email for this site.

 Disclosure: Some of the links below are affiliate links.
 I will earn a small commission, at no extra cost to you, if you purchase through these links.
 Your support encourages me to continue blogging and help with the costs of hosting this site.
 Thank you!

 1. Sign Up For Google Workspace (Formerly G Suite)